shangzhouye/academic-kickstart/content/project/stereo_slam/index.md

 ORB (Oriented FAST and Rotated BRIEF) features are used in the implementation.
 Feature detection is completed in each frame separately, and then feature matching is implemented between adjacent frames.
 This avoids feature drift in long time operation [3].

 The Unform distribution of features is essential to the accuracy of tracking.
 It can enable describing the scene with fewer features, be more robust in dynamic scenes, and reduce the drift rates.
 Adaptive non-maximal suppression (ANMS) algorithm was implemented to get a more uniform distribution.
-It only uses those features that are a maximum in a neighborhood of radius r according to its corner strength.
+It only uses those features that are a maximum in a neighborhood of radius $r$ according to its corner strength.
 A robust coefficient was also added to require the neighbor feature has a sufficiently larger strength.

 In the implementation, the suppression radius (the smallest distance to another point that is significantly stronger) for each feature is calculated.
 Strongest feature has a radius of infinity.
 The suppression radius is then ranked with 500 key points selected for each frame.